Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Estimating the Causal Effects of Institutional Leeway

-Our covariates include a range of variables that existing work in the redistricting literature identifies as predicting redistricting outcomes and are not affected by the redistricting reforms.
+Our covariates include a range of variables that existing work in the redistricting literature identifies as predicting redistricting outcomes and are not affected by redistricting reforms.
 We include (pre-treatment) 2008 Democratic presidential vote share, an indicator for being in the South,\footnote{Southern states are defined as Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
 This set corresponds to Confederate states, plus Kentucky and West Virginia, which also had a history of Democratic dominance in the 20th century and notable differences between party preferences at the state and national levels.} the logarithm of the number of districts in 2020, the change in the number of districts between 2010 and 2020, the logarithm of the average number of state corruption convictions by year between 2000 and 2010, and an indicator for whether states allow ballot initiatives.
+For the maximum leeway treatment, which uses no information about partisan control of state institutions, we also control for changes in partisan control of the map-drawing body and of the state supreme court.

-Formally, we require the following conditional parallel trend assumption for all \(d,d'\): This assumption is analogous to the parallel trends assumption in the traditional binary difference-in-differences design, but differs in that it refers to changes in dosage across a continuous measure, rather than a single level change from zero.
-This conditional parallel trends assumption allows us to identify our estimand as where \(Y_{it} = Y_{it}(D_{it})\) is the observed outcome.
+Formally, we require the following conditional parallel trends assumption for all \(d,d'\): This assumption is analogous to the parallel trends assumption in the traditional binary difference-in-differences design, but differs in that it refers to changes in dosage across a continuous measure, rather than a single level change from zero.
+Compared to a traditional selection-on-observables assumption, the conditional parallel trends does not rule out confounding factors that are constant over time.
+With this assumption, we can identify our estimand as where \(Y_{it} = Y_{it}(D_{it})\) is the observed outcome.
 Averaging over the marginal distribution of \(\vb X_{i}\), we can also estimate the average treatment effect (ATE).

+Evaluating the plausibility of the parallel trends assumption here is complicated by a lack of public data on precinct-level election returns for the 2000 redistricting cycle or earlier cycles.
+Without this data, we cannot generate simulated districts for decades before 2010, which prevents us from conducting placebo checks using the pre-trends, a common practice for differences-in-differences studies.
+We are able, however, to conduct a placebo check using an outcome that should be unaffected by redistricting reform, as we discuss in Section~\ref{sec-placebo} below.